|

 the leadership of the Weresek (Mammadoch) clan of Wollo.
 Emperor

-and had fought the mother of the other claimant, the rival Queen
+had fought the mother of the other claimant, the rival Queen Mestawat.

-Mestawat.
-Although bitter rivals, both Mestawat and Werqitu were
+Although bitter rivals, both Mestawat and Werqitu were foes of the

-foes of the Emperor.
-Werqitu was not initially eager to help the
+Emperor.
+Werqitu was not initially eager to help the Shewan prince

-Shewan prince even though his father had been a close ally.
-She
+even though his father had been a close ally.
+She initially decided to

-never stopped attacking Tewodros' army, and never held back aid from
+Tewodros' army, and never held back aid from anyone who rebelled

 |